Lionel1204/100flowers/README.md

 This project is for practicing how to draw amazing geometry diagrams with loop.

 Dependency: Turtle lib of python
+PS: You can import utils as a lib to re-use some basic shapes

 python source code: .\src  (python 3.8.2)